Sunshine (David Guetta and Avicii song)

 "Sunshine" is a song produced by French DJ David Guetta and Swedish DJ Avicii, from Guetta's fifth studio album, Nothing but the Beat.
-It entered the Swedish Charts at number 59.
-It was also nominated for a Grammy Award for Best Dance Recording.
+It peaked on the Swedish Charts at number 59.

+It was nominated for a Grammy Award for Best Dance Recording in February 2012 but lost to "Scary Monsters And Nice Sprites" by Skrillex.

 Background

 "Sunshine" is a progressive house song written in the key of C♯ minor.
 It follows the chord progression of C♯m/B/E-A/B/C♯ and runs at 128 bpm.
+It was released in August 2011.